Web Publishing on The WELL

 SSH is a terminal emulation protocol that replaces old, insecure telnet.
 It makes your machine a terminal for issuing commands to The WELL’s machines.
 SSH programs for Windows as well as Mac machines can be downloaded from shareware sites such as Tucows or CNet.

-Mac OSX machines have an SSH program in Terminal.
+Mac OSX and Linux machines have an SSH program in Terminal.
 Go to the Applications folder, then the Utilities folder to find Terminal and the SSH program.
 To use SSH from Terminal, just type ssh email@example.com to be connected to your account on The WELL.
+If you’re on MS Windows, you might have to download an SSH program like putty, but users are reporting that the ssh string works in the Windows 10 command window.

 SFTP is a program for uploading and managing files.
 Like its ancestor, FTP, it is a method for moving files over the Internet.
 However, unlike FTP, it securely encrypts the connection.
 GUI (graphical user interface) SFTP programs for Windows as well as Mac machines can be downloaded from shareware sites such as Tucows or CNet.
 Your current FTP programs can probably be set to SFTP in the Server Settings field.

 Mac OSX machines have an SFTP program in Terminal.
 Go to the Applications folder, then the Utilities folder to find Terminal and the SFTP program.
-To use SFTP from Terminal, just type sftp firstname.lastname@example.org to be connected to your Web directory on The WELL.
+To use SFTP from Terminal, just type sftp firstname.lastname@example.org.
+Make sure you upload the files into your WEB folder.

 Most modern Web page authoring programs use built-in SFTP to move files.
-Point them at www.well.com, enter your login and password, and they should end up in your Web directory.
+Point them at well.com, enter your login and password, and be sure to change to the WEB folder before uploading your files.

 For Further Information…